ID Verification: What is the Difference Between KYC and AML?

 In conversations about compliance, the terms Know Your Customer (KYC) and Anti-Money Laundering (AML) are frequently thrown around.
 However, there are important distinctions between the two that can shape the way compliance officers approach them.

 In this blog post, we will discuss the similarities between the two concepts, as well as the differences.

 What is KYC Verification, and How Does it Relate to ID Verification?

 Know Your Customer (KYC) verification is the process of ensuring that current or prospective customers are who they claim to be, and aren’t engaging in illicit business through the financial institution.
 It is an integral part of these institutions’ wider compliance and AML efforts.

 KYC verification frequently takes place when customers are onboarding to a bank, credit company, or insurance company in the form of ID verification checks.
 Customers may also need to provide other documents that prove they are working for a legitimate purpose and aren’t engaged in money laundering.

-KYC has risen to institutions’ attentions due to growing awareness of international terrorism financing, front companies, and corruption.
+KYC has risen to institutions’ attention due to growing awareness of international terrorism financing, front companies, and corruption.
 Some countries’ KYC procedures are referred to as a “Customer Identification Program.”